 When this happens a code is set in memory that relates to the failure.
 On vehicles built after 1996 the computer system has been standardized and is called OBD II (On Board Diagnostics).
 When a diagnostic code is set the service engine light will remain on until the code is cleared.
 Even if the malfunction was an intermittent problem the light stays on.

-I can tell you that the problem could be as simple as a lack of automobile maintenance or even an intermittent glitch that does not need to be addressed at this time.
-It could also be in the other direction, where there is a serious problem such as a vacuum leak that could cause engine damage, if not diagnosed and repaired properly.
+I can tell you the problem could be as simple as a lack of automobile maintenance or even an intermittent glitch that doesn't need to be addressed at this time.
+It could also be in the other direction, where there's a serious problem such as a vacuum leak that could cause engine damage, if not diagnosed and repaired properly.

 qualified to repair it.
 Bypassing or disconnecting check engine lights

 is against the federal emissions law.
 Read some articles below that can

 help with diagnosis and repair.
 The first one explains how to pull and

 clear codes.
 The second article is about common code numbers and